Gebbies Valley is the site of the Rural Connectivity Group latest mobile broadband tower.

 While the project is planned to officially finish in 2023, there’s a somewhat open-ended nature to RBI2.

 Early on in the programme, the government asked the Rural Connectivity Group to build as many towers as possible with the allocated pool of money.
-Since then more funds have been tipped in and there’s no reason to think it will all stop at the formal end of the project.
+Since then the government tipped in more funds.
+There’s no reason to think it will all stop at the formal end of the project.